-Once submitted the Plan will be at examination and in the hands of the independent Inspector, with timescales largely outside of the Council's control.
 The greatest risk to any Plan at this stage is that it could be found to be unsound on a point of law, or it fails to demonstrate that it has been positively prepared and is justified.
+However, there has been no indication from the Inspector that the Plan requires significant change to make it sound or legally compliant.

-The Council has taken all reasonable steps in the preparation of the Plan to ensure that it is based on sound evidence and meets procedural and legal requirements.
-This has included taking external legal advice, securing an advisory visit with the Planning Inspectorate and engaging consultants to critically review the Publication Draft Plan.
+The Council has taken reasonable steps in the preparation of the Plan to ensure that it is based on sound evidence and meets procedural and legal requirements.
+This has included taking external legal advice both before and during the Examination.